GLM 4.6 API Deployment Guide: Local & Cloud Setup

 --max-model-len 200000 \

 --gpu-memory-utilization 0.95--gpu-memory-utilization=0.95 to maximize KV cache.
-For most scenarios, --max-model-len=65536 provides optimal performance without requiring massive GPU clusters.Client Integration with Local vLLM
+For most scenarios, --max-model-len=65536 provides a practical starting point.
+SGLang is another supported serving path for GLM-4.6; validate both engines with your target tool-use and context workload.Client Integration with Local vLLM

 from openai import OpenAI